Menu

 Try an EDO Experience

 As Tochigi was once a prospering Edo merchant town, it offers activities & experiences where visitors can experience traditional Japanese culture.
-Such as Wagashi making, Kimoto rental, Boat ride down the canal, traditional Incense making etc.
+You can learn about Ukiyo-e, try on Kimono, take a boat (gondola) ride down the canal, visit museums and a traditional incense stick shop.

 Go Fruit Picking